TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-lerna-monorepo.md

 Monorepos used to be an exotic approach that depended on tooling that would work behind the back of whatever package manager you were using.
 Now all the major package managers (npm, yarn, pnpm) have their own first class support for [*workspaces*](https://docs.npmjs.com/cli/v10/using-npm/workspaces).
 Workspaces were first introduced by Yarn and then copied by the other package managers.

 There's a two level structure.
 A top level `package.json` defines the workspaces used in the repo, and manages shared config and dependent packages.
-Each workspace is a subdirectory with it's own `package.json`.
+Each workspace is a subdirectory with its own `package.json`.

 Where possible, dependencies are shared between workspaces by *hoisting* them to the root level.
 Workspaces can be dependent on external packages or other workspaces.
 The package manager sets things up so that build tooling can resolve dependencies the same way regardless of which form they take.